 Kemijärvi features a wonderful collection of idyllic villages, rich with regional history and flavor, with breathtaking nature always a few steps away.
-Suomu fell is home to a ski and activity resort with some of the best slopes in Lapland.
+Suomu ski and activity resort has some of the best slopes in Lapland.
 Follow the fells of Lapland to the peaceful lakeland of Kemijärvi.

 How to get here?

 Kemijärvi is one hour by bus from Rovaniemi international airport.
 Coming from Helsinki or other southern cities?
 Take a sleeping car in the train and enjoy the overnight ride north.

 The peaceful atmosphere of agricultural civilization, which began in Lapland almost 500 years ago, permeates the local culture here, taking cues from the nearby fells and Finland’s longest river, Kemijoki.
 Kemijärvi, home to the eponymous lake, and home to dozens of villages and towns.
 Go back to World War II and explore the Nazi bunkers and fortifications in Ketola.
 Or farther back still at the Local Museum in Juujärvi to learn about rural village life and the unique architecture of the Kemijärvi region.
 Hike sacred Ämmänvaara, and commune with silent nature, just as the Sámi people did hundreds and thousands of years ago.

 Water lovers will love the huge Lake Kemijärvi, which offers both spectacle, thrills and secret coves.
 Take your family to the fine sands of Kalkonniemi, or hop in a canoe and explore the nooks and crannies of the largest lake on the Kemijoki river on your own schedule.